How much do you know about Gen Z?

 - Job security (39%)

 While work-life balance might be a slightly newer development, a secure job with a steady salary hardly seems groundbreakingly ambitious.
-And, far from seeking “instant gratification”, Gen Z are clearly more comfortable laying down roots at a company than the nomadic millennials preceding them.
+And, far from seeking “instant gratification” as mentioned earlier, Gen Z are clearly more comfortable putting down roots.
+The nomadic approach to work pioneered by millennials hasn’t stuck.

-Many appear to prize consistency over change.
-This can only benefit companies prepared to invest in them at grad level.
+Instead, many appear to prize consistency over change.
+This can only benefit those companies prepared to invest in them at grad level.

 If pressed, we’d tell you that Gen Z are a mischaracterised bunch – that they’re more like you than you think.